 Water in the Lower Hunter

-Our water system can provide up to 76 billion litres of drinking water per year, but with population growth, we’re expected to exceed our supply by 2037.
-Learn about our Water Resilience Program and the plans we have in place to ensure we have a strong water future in our region.
+Learn about how we use water and the plans we have in place to ensure we have a strong water future in our region.

 Our dams and sandbeds, and rivers throughout the Lower Hunter provide quality drinking water to our community.
 Learn more about where each of these water sources is located and find out some interesting facts about the sites.